 Main Item Sub-section PROGRAMME SPECIFIC COSTS

 Stationery You will be expected to provide your

 own day-to-day stationery items, e.g.

 pens, pencils, notebooks, etc.

 Textbooks If embarking on training modules; if a

 module specifies core texts these should

 generally be available in the course

 collection in the library.
-However due to

-demand, students may prefer to buy
+However due to demand, students may prefer to buy

 their own copies.
-These can be purchased from any source.
+These can be

+purchased from any source.

 Some modules suggest reading texts as

 optional background reading.
 The

 library may hold copies of such texts, or

 alternatively you may wish to purchase

 your own copies.
 Although not essential

 reading, you may benefit from the

 additional reading materials for the

-module.
+Di module.

-Equipment and Photography If appropriate for data collection as part
+Equipment and Materials Photography If appropriate for data collection as part

-Materials of your research you will need to provide
+Equipment of your research you will need to provide

-Equipment your own camera.

-Recording Equipment If appropriate for data collection as part
+Equipment Recording Equipment your own camera.
+If appropriate for data collection as part

-of your research you will need to provide
+Recording Equipment of your research you will need to provide

-IT.
-Carrier Diagram your own equipment.
+your own equipment.

 IT Computer Discs For back-up and file transfer purposes

-you will need to purchase USB memory sticks etc.
+p you will need to purchase USB memory

+sticks etc.

 Software Licenses Some software is made available to you

-Software Electises while a student.
+while a student.

 Hardware Access to a PC workstation or a laptop is

 provided for full time students.
 Part time

-students have access to a laptop.
+Clathing Fieldwork slothing: students have access to a laptop.

-Clothing Fieldwork clothing: You will need to purchase clothing if

-appropriate for your research.
+Clothing Fieldwork clothing: You will need to purchase clothing if appropriate for your research.

 Printing and Photocopying May be incurred in producing draft work

 Costs for review by supervisors.
 In the majority

-of cases, any assessed work for training
+Costs of cases, any assessed work for training

 modules such as essays; projects; these

 are likely to be submitted on line.

 However, there are some items where it

 is not possible to submit on line and

 students will be asked to provide a

 printed copy.
 Three soft-bound printed

-copies of the final thesis are required.
+Fieldments lenistical acres A gramma a dati copies of the final thesis are required.

 Fieldwork: logistical costs Accommodation:

-Insurance

-Travel costs You will need to cover the costs of these
+Insurance Travel costs You will need to cover the costs of these

 Immunisation/vaccination if they exceed your RTSG and are

 costs necessary for your research.

-Medical Insurance
+Medical Insurance inecessary for your research.

 Disclosure and Barring

+1 Disclosure and barring